Search for missing boy prompts review of closed child agency cases

 On Wednesday, Children’s Minister Norma Foley said it was “hugely disturbing” that the child was missing.

-She said Tusla has agreed to undertake a “wellbeing check” on all cases, in particular on cases of children that were closed during Covid-19.
+Ms Foley said Tusla has now agreed to undertake a “wellbeing check” on all cases, in particular on cases of children that were closed during Covid-19.

 Asked if she was worried there may be other cases, Ms Foley said she wanted “to be assured”.